ndawg/hybrid-pagination/README.md

 - ✔️ Will never miss results when data shifts
 - ✔️ Can be multithreaded
 - ✔️ Efficient DB queries
-- ❌ Data is always in order
+- ❌ Data is always in order (see note)

 Data
 ---